jayarruda/Replay-Media-Slider/README.md

 - #### Newly Added Content & System Notifications Module
 Displays a dedicated module for newly added content (movies, series, or episodes) alongside system notifications (such as updates, alerts, or custom messages), ensuring users never miss important updates or fresh media.

+- #### Trailer Fetching Scripts
+With these scripts, you can download trailers and use them across Jellyfin.
+Optionally, the downloaded trailers can be set as theme videos, or alternatively, you can skip downloading and simply embed trailer metadata directly into the content’s NFO files.

 </summary>

 ### Türkçe